spacetelescope/drizzlepac/README.md

 ## Conda (Recommended)

-``Drizzlepac`` is installed when you install the ``stenv`` conda environment, formerly (astropy).
-Select your desired release through the [stenv readthedocs page](https://stenv.readthedocs.io/en/latest/getting_started.html) and follow the instructions for installation.
+`Drizzlepac` is installed when you install the `stenv` conda environment (a replacement for `astroconda`).
+Select your desired release and follow the instructions on the [`stenv` installation page](https://stenv.readthedocs.io/en/latest/getting_started.html).

 ## From Source